Senate budget heading to a veto

 The first would limit future governors from declaring a state of emergency lasting more than 10 days.
 To extend it 45 more days would require approval from the Council of State; additional extensions must be approved by the legislature.
 Most emergencies, like weather-related events, are short lived, but when people are suffering or in danger, we don’t need partisan political debates and committee decisions.
 Republicans didn’t like when Cooper shut down businesses and was slow to reopen them during the pandemic.
 His decisions are largely affirmed.
 Our state reacted better than many during the pandemic and our economy has rebounded well.

 The third provision takes aim at the Democratically controlled State Board of Elections (SBOE).
-It would remove the organization’s investigative authority and transfer it to the State Bureau of Investigation, an agency already overloaded with work.
-The board has three members from the party of the sitting governor and two from the opposing party.
+It would remove the organization’s investigative authority and transfer it to the State Bureau of Investigations, an agency already overloaded with work.
+The board has 3 members from the party of the sitting governor and 2 from the opposing party.
 Republican leadership was angered when the board voted unanimously last year to accept a settlement agreement that would allow November’s elections to go forward.
 The SBOE would have no power to agree to court settlements when the legislature is not in session.

 It will be interesting to see how the House budget compares and contrasts with the Senate.
 The larger question is whether Cooper’s veto will stick, as it has in recent years.
 We will watch with fascination whether the four Democrats who voted for the Senate budget will fold under extreme pressure and vote along party lines or vote to override the veto.
 Time will tell whether we are still in a time warp or can approve the first state budget since 2017.
 State government is becoming as partisan and ineffective as our federal government.